+Use this spa (e) Admissions

+Username: LONDON

-Use this spa ce to record the details used to make y our application. (e) Admissions Username: LONDON Password: Reference number: It is important to keep this information so that you can loc ok up the school place offered on line.
+Password: Reference number:

+It is important t to keep this information so that you can loo k up the school place offered or line.

 Step-by-step guide to online admissions applications

 This is just a short step-by-step guide to help you submit an online application.
 However, please note that there is also a FAQ and an admissions tutorial function (which can be accessed before you register onto the online system).